cyrus-and/mysql-unsha1/README.md

 Password Authentication] authentication plugin (aka `mysql_native_password`) is used.

-The main prerequisites are:
+The main prerequisites are at least:

-- to know the hashed password for a certain user (`password` column of the `mysql.user` table);
+- to obtain a read-only access to the `mysql.user` table in the target database in order to fetch the hashed password for a given user;

-- to be able to sniff a successful authentication handshake (i.e., no SSL).
+- to be able to sniff a successful authentication handshake performed by the aforementioned user (i.e., no SSL).

 MySQL server passwords
 ----------------------